dipakrasal2009/Linux/README.md

-cat = Display the file contents rm = remove the perticular file espeak = this command is use to speak the entire text that you want to type
+cat = Display the file contents rm = remove the perticular file espeak = this command is use to speak the entire text that you want to type touch = touch command is use to create the file